-Your wedding is possibly the most-photographed day of your life.
-And, of course, there are so many things you want to make sure are done perfectly on the big day—from seating arrangements, music, catering, and décor.
+Your wedding is quite possibly the most photographed day of your life.
+And, of course, there are so many things you want to make sure are done perfectly on the big day—from seating arrangements and music to catering and décor.
 Naturally, some aspects of planning unexpectedly take a back seat, including your wedding day makeup.
 But, let’s bring your bridal beauty look back to the top of the list (even if it’s just for a little while).
-As far as makeup goes, we’re almost positive you’d want to avoid as many blunders as possible (pictures last forever, right?), so we tapped some of the beauty world’s most-knowledgeable experts for all of their wedding day makeup dos.
+As far as makeup goes, we’re almost positive you’d want to avoid as many blunders as possible (pictures last forever, right?), so we've tapped some of the beauty world’s most knowledgeable experts for all of their wedding day makeup dos.

 "For summer brides, I'd suggest prepping the skin with an anti-shine water-resistant primer like Becca's Ever-Matte Poreless Priming Perfector," advises makeup artist Chauntal Lewis.
 "I'd use a fuller coverage foundation, like La Mer's Soft Fluid Long Wear Foundation for fall or winter weddings."

 Becca Ever-Matte Poreless Priming Perfector

 SHOP NOW: Sephora, $39

 SHOP NOW: La Mer, $120

 2. Do Choose a Lipstick or Balm You Feel Comfortable In

 "The lip is very important," says Smith & Cult Beauty Ambassador Elena Miglino.
 "I always tell my brides to spend some time at the makeup counter and try on all the possible shades, and 'when you know, you know!'"